 A numerical investigation to ascertain the effect of the circumferential location of artificial rivulets on the overall flow field was undertaken.
-As Robertson and Taylor (2007) describe in more detail, the artificial rivulet used is a trapezoidal profile and is a similar size and shape to those used in recent wind tunnel studies (Fig. 5a).
+As Robertson and Taylor (2007) describe in more detail, the artificial rivulet used is a trapezoidal profile and is a similar size and shape to those used in recent wind tunnel studies (Figure 5(a)).
 In all cases, a sub-critical Reynolds number, $Re = 2 \times 10^4$ (based on the cable diameter), was used and is consistent with the lower wind speed range for RWIV.

-Two combinations of rivulet geometry, referred to as single and multiple symmetric rivulet (Fig. 5b), are presented herein.
+Two combinations of rivulet geometry, referred to as single and multiple symmetric rivulet (Figure 5(b)), are presented herein.
 A multiple antisymmetric configuration is also presented by Robertson and Taylor (2007).
-These particular arrangements were chosen to best represent possible rivulet configurations governed by a single angular parameter, $\theta$ .
+These particular arrangements were chosen to best represent possible rivulet configurations governed by a single angular parameter, θ .